Jess Lapid: Personal life

 Of his 3 children, one went on to follow in his footsteps.
 His namesake, Jess Lapid Jr. also became a movie actor, and a film and fight director, and also now currently a scuba diving instructor.
-He appeared in a 1980 spin-off film that made his father famous, “Ang Bagong Kardong Kidlat”.
+He appeared in a 1980 spin-off film that made his father famous, Ang Bagong Kardong Kidlat.
 Jess Jr. capped his career with a Best Supporting Actor award for the movie “Lumayo Ka Man Sa Akin” in 1993.

-The senior Jess can very well rest happy with the thought that the Lapid name, through his son, nephew and grandnephews, continue to contribute to the lively art of film-making in the Philippines.